 Our client was charged with DUI after a traffic stop.
 His blood test showed a BAC of 0.20%, over twice the legal limit.
 We brought a Serna motion on his behalf, arguing that our client’s constitutional right to a speedy trial had been violated.
 The judge agreed and dismissed the case.

-License retained after DUI while on DUI probation
+No license suspension for DUI while on DUI probation

 DMV v.
 J.G.
 (CA DMV and L.A.
 Superior Ct., West Covina, 2016)

 After a traffic stop, our client was charged with DUI, refusal to take a chemical test, and assault on a police officer.
-A forced blood draw showed the client's BAC at 0.18%, over twice the legal limit.
+A forced blood draw showed the client’s BAC at 0.18%, over twice the legal limit.
 The client had several probation violations on his record and was looking at a two (2)-year revocation of his driving privilege, which would have cost him his job.
-We prevailed at his DMV hearing.
-And in his criminal case, were able to prevail on a motion to suppress the evidence.
-(That motion is currently being appealed by the District Attorney's office.)
+We prevailed at his DMV hearing and in his criminal case were able to prevail on a motion to suppress the evidence.
+(That motion is currently being appealed by the District Attorney’s office.)

 People v.
 A.L.
 (CA DMV and Los Angeles Superior Court, El Monte, 2016)

 After a car accident, our client was arrested for DUI.
 Evidentiary breath tests showed a BAC of 0.10%.
-With the assistance of an expert witness, we prevailed at the client's DMV license suspension hearing.
-Shortly afterward, the DA agreed to let her plead to a lesser charge with no suspension of her driver's license.
+With the assistance of an expert witness, we prevailed at the client’s DMV license suspension hearing.
+Shortly afterward, the D.A. agreed to let her plead to a lesser charge with no suspension of her driver’s license.

-Blood test excluded in DUI "Watson Murder" case
+Blood test excluded in DUI murder case

 People v.
 J.F.
 (Riverside County, Southwest Justice Center, 2016)